melinda-hl-lim/Launch-School/ls-170_networking_foundations/1_the_internet.md

 There are different types of delay that, all together, determine the overall latency of a network connection.
 - **Propagation delay:** the amount of time it takes a message to travel from the sender to the receiver (i.e. distance / speed).
-- **Transmission delay:** the amount fo time it takes to push the data onto the link, a segment/piece of the physical network that connects point A to B.
+- **Transmission delay:** the amount of time it takes to push the data onto the link, a segment/piece of the physical network that connects point A to B.
 - **Processing delay:** data travelling across the physical network doesn't directly cross from one link to another, but is processed in various ways.
 - **Queuing delay:** network devices (ex: routers) can only process so much data at one time.
 When it's at full processing capacity, the router queues/buffers the data.